jrs0/hbr_models/rhic/README.md

 # R Library

-This folder contains the R interface to the underlying rust library.
-It provides access to the data sources (from a real SQL Server), or the synthetic data for testing/development purposes
+This folder contains the R interface to the underlying Rust library.
+It provides access to the data sources (from a real SQL Server), or the synthetic data for testing/development purposes.

 ## Development on Windows